-Strawberry crispy energy balls are a low sugar snack that is high in iron, fiber, and protein.
-Kids love the crunchy texture, you'll love the nutritious ingredients.
-Try making some for your family today!
+Crispy strawberry energy balls are a low sugar snack that is high in iron, fiber, and protein.
+Kids love the sweet flavor and crunchy texture, you'll love the nutritious ingredients.
+This is a snack the whole family will love!

 My kids deem their classmates “school lunch-ers” or “paper bag-ers” based on their school lunch preference.